Written by: MediHealth PRO Editorial Team

 - Stop-and-Go Dancing: Have them spin or jump, then freeze immediately when you say “Stop!”

-💡 How ADHD Activities Help Toddlers (The Science): Vestibular input activates the balance centers in the inner ear, which connect to the brainstem and cerebellum.6 This helps regulate arousal levels, improves coordination, and supports attention.
+💡 How This Helps (The Science): Vestibular input activates the balance centers in the inner ear, which helps regulate arousal levels, improves coordination, and supports attention.6

 3. Sensory Play for ADHD Toddlers